Skip to contents

 NI Numerical Integration Most accurate, recommended for final analyses

-WS Welch-Satterthwaite Fast approximation, good for simulations
+WS Welch-Satterthwaite Fast approximation for unequal variances

 Method Comparison Example